Summer of Sound

 This summer, Wakehurst will be brought alive by a symphony of sounds.
 Six striking large-scale installations situated across the landscape will delicately and playfully inspire a greater connection to nature.

-Find a new dimension to the term 'surround sound' as the natural noises of our vast, wild gardens are amplified and explored by some of the UK's finest artists.
+Find a new dimension to the term 'surround sound' as the natural noises of our vast, wild gardens are amplified and explored by award-winning sound artists.

 Award-winning artist Marco Barotti premieres his robotic 'woodpeckers' that peck at chime bars whilst exploring the relationship between your own technology and nature.
 Use your mobile phone to activate the birds and create a striking real-time soundscape deep in Bethlehem Wood.

 Estonian artist Birgit Õigus amplifies the often-overlooked noises of a meadow with three wooden megaphones in a truly immersive experience nestled amongst Coates Woods.
-Sit and absorb the display of meadow flowers that carpet Bloomers Valley with this comforting natural experience channeling the sounds you often take for granted.
+Meaning 'megaphones' in Estonian, RUUP channels the sounds we often take for granted, offering a comforting natural experience while you sit and absorb the display of meadow flowers that carpet Bloomers Valley.

 Sonic Woodland: Glade

-Brighton-based group Hidden Orchestra brings a glade nestled in Horsebridge Woods alive with a new and unique composition using the natural sounds of Wakehurst.
+Composer Joe Acheson (aka Hidden Orchestra) and spatial audio engineer Tim Southorn bring a glade nestled in Horsebridge Woods alive with a new and unique composition using the natural sounds of Wakehurst.
 This self-generating composition explores the symbiosis of the natural world.
 Featuring cellist Rebecca Knight of the City of London Sinfonia, this composition gives a voice to the constant interchange within the natural world, offering you a moment of tranquility.

 As you weave your way through Coates Wood, encounter a giant string-based interpretation of a musical stave intertwined with the woodlands.
 The natural movement of air will activate hand-crafted musical instruments as they twist and turn between the trees, designed specifically to draw your eyes to the magnificent canopy of branches above you.